-After driving through water, and as soon as it is safe to do so:
+When driving in water, maintain a low speed and do not stop your vehicle.
+After driving through water and as soon as it is safe to do so:

-- Have the engine and transmission assembly checked by an authorized dealer for any water ingress. - Depress the brake pedal lightly and check that full brake function is achieved. - Check that the horn works. - Check that the vehicle lights are fully operational. - Check the power assistance of the steering system.
+- Depress the brake pedal lightly to check that the brakes are functioning correctly. - Check that the horn works. - Check that your vehicle's lamps are fully operational. - Check the power assistance of the steering system.